TFS Gulf

 That is why I had no option, but to work hard and succeed.

 Back then the education system for women in Bihar was in a very bad state.
-My father decided that I should become a CA and he sent me away to Calcutta.
-That is how I chose CA.
+My father decided that I should become a CA and he sent me away to Kolkata.
+That is how I chose Chartered Accountancy.

 I qualified as a CA in 2005.